The Beast of Hollow Mountain: Plot

-At the ranch, the Beast from Hollow Mountain, revealed to be a stop-motion animation Tyrannosaurus rex, arrives and kills one of the cattle, forcing the others into a stampede, much to the surprise of Enrique's men.
+At the ranch, the beast from Hollow Mountain, a Allosaurus, arrives and kills one of the cattle, forcing the others into a stampede, much to the surprise of Enrique's men.
 The cattle race toward the village where the festival is taking place.
 Jimmy and Felipe hear them coming and race to stop them.
 Enrique's men race to him and Don Pedro ahead of the cattle who begin stampeding the village, causing much panic and disrupting the festival.
 One of Enrique's men tells him he was right about the stampede being dangerous, accidentally revealing Enrique as the mastermind behind sabotaging Jimmy.
 Don Pedro admonishes Enrique for going against their promise to leave Jimmy alone.
 Just then, Margarita tells them that Jimmy and Sarita have gone after Panchito, who had run away.
 Enrique, enraged and jealous upon hearing that Sarita said she would not marry Enrique withough speaking to Jimmy, jumps on a horse and goes to gun Jimmy down.